dask/dask/docs/source/optimize.rst

 The ``RewriteRule`` objects describe the desired transformations in a declarative way, and the ``RuleSet`` builds an efficient automata for applying that transformation.
-Rewriting can then be done using the ``rewrite`` method.
+Rewriting can then be done using the ``rewrite`` method:

 .. code-block:: python